From Pauper to Prince: Smoked Sirloin Tip Roast

 Paying Attention to Internal Temperature

-Should You Reverse Sear the Beef?
+Should You Reverse-Sear the Beef?

-So, is this something that you should try?
+Is this something that you should try?

 Resting the Beef